Moolap

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Moolap has an income level below the national average, based on the latest data from the Australian Taxation Office aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Moolap is $49,509, with an average income of $58,458.
-These figures compare to those for the Rest of Vic., which are $50,954 and $62,728 respectively.
-Considering a Wage Price Index growth of 8.25% since financial year 2023, estimates for September 2025 would be approximately $53,593 (median) and $63,281 (average).
-The 2021 Census shows that household, family, and personal incomes in Moolap fall between the 15th and 18th percentiles nationally.
-Income brackets indicate that the $800 - 1,499 bracket dominates with 31.6% of residents (578 people), contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 30.3%.
-After housing costs, 85.8% of income remains, ranking at only the 21st percentile nationally.
-The area's SEIFA income ranking places it in the 4th decile.
+The suburb of Moolap had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Moolap was $49,509 and the average income stood at $58,458.
+These figures compared with Regional Vic.'s median of $50,954 and average of $62,728 respectively.
+By September 2025, estimates based on an 8.25% Wage Price Index growth would be approximately $53,593 for the median income and $63,281 for the average income in Moolap.
+The 2021 Census showed that household, family, and personal incomes in Moolap all fell between the 15th and 18th percentiles nationally.
+Income brackets indicated that the $800 - 1,499 bracket dominated with 31.6% of residents (578 people), contrasting with the surrounding region where the $1,500 - 2,999 bracket led at 30.3%.
+After housing costs, 85.8% of income remained, ranking at the 21st percentile nationally.
+The area's SEIFA income ranking placed it in the 4th decile.

 Frequently Asked Questions - Income